-Access to early versions of video-games has become a common reward for video-game projects pledge-funded through crowdfunding platforms.
-Generally, earlier access to the project requires a higher donation.
+Access to early versions of video-games has become a common reward for video-game projects pledge-funded through crowdfunding platforms such as Kickstarter.
+In such cases, early access to the project is typically limited to higher-paying backer tiers.

 Steam Early Access